Michael Choice: Oakland Athletics

 The Oakland Athletics selected Choice with their first round pick, tenth overall, in the 2010 Major League Baseball Draft.
 Choice was the first UTA player to be drafted in the first round, and the highest selection in Southland Conference history, tying Ben Sheets of Louisiana-Monroe, who was selected tenth overall in 1999.

 Choice signed with the Athletics on July 30 for a $2 million signing bonus.
-That season, he played for the Arizona League Athletics of the Rookie-level Arizona League and Vancouver Canadians of the Class-A Northwest League.
-In 2011, he played for the Stockton Ports of the Class-A Advanced California League, where he batted .283 with 30 home runs, along with 82 RBIs.
-Playing center field for the Midland RockHounds of the Class-AA Texas League, he batted .264 with six home runs and 43 RBIs in the first 69 games of the season, as he was named to appear in the 2012 All-Star Futures Game.
+That season, he played for the Arizona League Athletics of the Rookie-level Arizona League and Vancouver Canadians of the Single–A Northwest League.
+In 2011, he played for the Stockton Ports of the High–A California League, where he batted .283 with 30 home runs, along with 82 RBIs.
+Playing center field for the Midland RockHounds of the Double–A Texas League, he batted .264 with six home runs and 43 RBI in the first 69 games of the season, as he was named to appear in the 2012 All-Star Futures Game.
 His season ended prematurely due to a broken hand suffered when he was hit by a pitch in July.

-Choice spent the 2013 season with the Sacramento River Cats of the Class AAA Pacific Coast League (PCL), where he batted .302 with 14 home runs and 89 RBIs in 132 games.
+Choice spent the 2013 season with the Sacramento River Cats of the Triple–A Pacific Coast League (PCL), where he batted .302 with 14 home runs and 89 RBI in 132 games.
 The Athletics selected his contract on September 1, 2013.
 He made his major league debut the following day.